We have 5 Co-opted Governors.

 We currently have no vacancies.

-Mr Murray Wiles (Chair, Safeguarding)
+Mr Murray Wiles (Chair, Designated Safeguarding Governor (DSG))

 I am a retired headteacher with 40 years of teaching experience.
 I was trained at Sheffield City College as a "Secondary Teacher" (Key Stage 3 and 4), but I can say that I have taught every year group from Foundation to Year 12, albeit briefly in some cases.
 I have a BA degree in psychology and have qualifications in educational management to degree level.
 My interests in teaching began with Special Educational Needs and more recently in the teaching of English Grammar.
 Whilst no longer teaching, I am currently supporting teachers and TAs in the delivery of grammar and spelling in the classroom.